How to Find the Best Deals on Amazon

 If you’re not yet a Prime member, you can use the 30-day free trial to gain access to the sale, and we encourage you to explore some of the other perks as well.
 You’re probably not aware of all of the amazing benefits that a Prime membership entitles you to, from free grocery delivery to free music.

+Looking for Amazon Daily Deals today?
 Go to Amazon’s Gold Box Deals or click “Today’s Deals” at the top of the homepage.
 From there, you’ll be able to sort by category, price range, discount amount, and type of deal.
-An Amazon Daily Deal lasts one day, and Lightning Deals can run out even faster - each customer can only claim one, and the deal runs out either when it expires or when the total quantity has been claimed.
+An Amazon Daily Deal lasts one day, and Lightning Deals can run out even faster.
+Each customer can only claim one, and the deal runs out either when it expires or when the total quantity has been claimed.
 You’ll also see sales and coupons, and Prime early access deals can be found here as well.
 Sorting through these deals is a lot easier than looking for deals within a category or search page, so this is a great place to start.

 Woot! is an Amazon company that offers both daily deals and short-term sales with free shipping for Amazon Prime members.
-You never know what you might find, so it’s worth checking each day.
+You never know what you might find as the Amazon Woot!
+Deal of the day, so it’s worth checking each day.
 It’s how I managed to snag this Eufy Robovac for a mere $159.99, and now I’m the proud mom of my very own robotic vacuum (his name is Harold).

 You may have noticed that when searching for a product on Amazon, you can’t sort your results by discount amount, so the really good deals tend to be buried in the pages of results.
 To make matters worse, sorting by price typically brings up a whole bunch of cheap marketplace items you weren’t really looking for.

-However, there’s a simple way around this problem.
+However, there’s a simple way to find these Amazon Hidden Discounts.
 Here’s how it works:

 - Search for an item or product in Amazon’s main search bar.